-Empirical evidence, however, offers no conclusive support to some of the concerns commonly expressed.
+Empirical evidence, however, offers no conclusive support to concerns that pressures to publish and bibliometric evaluation may be undermining research integrity.
 Indeed in some cases empirical evidence appears to refute them.
-For example, multiple recent studies have assessed, directly or indirectly, some of the effects that a publish or perish culture is said to generate.
+For example, multiple recent studies have assessed, directly or indirectly, some of the effects that a publish-or-perish culture is said to generate.
 In particular, they assessed whether there has been an undue proliferation of trivial and fragmented publications produced by a "salami slicing" of research results.
-Contrary to what this scenario would predict, evidence suggests that academic articles are getting longer and more complex.
-Furthermore, several studies have failed to observe a significant association between measures of productivity and impact of authors and proxies of scientific misconduct, such as the risk of having papers retracted, the risk of reporting over-estimated results, and the risk of improperly manipulating images.
-Finally, whereas it is true that academics coauthor more articles today than in the past, they are not more productive on a fractional basis: the number of first-authored articles and that of fractional productivity have remained stable since at least the 1950s.
+Contrary to what this scenario would predict, evidence suggests that academic articles are getting longer and more complex.13 Furthermore, several studies have failed to observe a significant association between measures of productivity and impact of authors and proxies of scientific misconduct, such as the risk of having papers retracted,14 the risk of reporting over-estimated results,15 and the risk of improperly manipulating images.16 Finally, whereas it is true that academics co-author more articles today than in the past, they are not more productive on a fractional basis: the number of first-authored articles and that of fractional productivity have remained stable since at least the 1950s.17

 These findings are not necessarily refuting the notion that pressures to publish create perverse incentives, but suggest that the problem might be more nuanced and complex than normally stated.
-For example, multiple lines of evidence suggest that authors may have responded to pressures to publish primarily by co-authoring more articles, and it is possible that the main unwanted effect of pressures to publish is not a "salami slicing" of results, but a "salami slicing" of collaborations and other forms of questionable authorship practices.
+For example, multiple lines of evidence suggest that authors may have responded to pressures to publish primarily by co-authoring more articles,18 and it is possible that the main unwanted effect of pressures to publish is not a "salami slicing" of results, but a "salami slicing" of collaborations, and other forms of questionable authorship practices.

-Moreover, surveys consistently report that scientists are dissatisfied and frustrated with the system of incentives that, whether or not it directly impacts research integrity, it is unlikely to favour the production of high quality, reliable and reproducible research.
-It is in response to these concerns that manifestoes such as the San Francisco Declaration on Research Assessment (DORA) and the Leiden Manifesto were born, offering guidance to the responsible and nuanced use of metrics in assessing researchers.
+Moreover, surveys consistently report that scientists are dissatisfied and frustrated with the system of incentives that, whether or not it directly impacts research integrity, it is unlikely to favour the production of high quality, reliable and reproducible research.19 It is in response to these concerns that manifestoes such as the San Francisco Declaration on Research Assessment (DORA)20 and the Leiden Manifesto21 were born, offering guidance to the responsible and nuanced use of metrics in assessing researchers.